canriquez/redux-bookstore/README.md

 ### Usage

 You are provided with a set of booklist to init the app.
-You are free to delete them and add your new prefered ones.
+You are free to delete them and add your new preferred ones.
 Add as many as you like with the form provided on the footer setting a title and a book category.

-Once you have all of your books set on the list you can filter them with the category selector provided in navbar.
+Once you have all of your books set on the list, you can filter them with the navbar category selector.

 Refresh to get your app to init again.